-Lifewater was contacted through the leadership of the community and a new hand pump planted.
+Lifewater was contacted through the leadership of the community and a new (much deeper and safer) well was planted.
 Now they have a happy community to live in!
 Please extend our thanks to all donors!

-On Thursday, June 23rd at 2:30PM Liberian Time during the opening ceremony of the new hand pump, a little boy called Mulbah was happier than the rest of the kids.
-I talked to him:
+During the opening ceremony (to celebrate the installation) of a new water well and hand pump, a little boy called Mulbah was happier than the rest of the kids.
+I talked to him.

 Lifewater: "Mulbah, why are you so happy?"

-Mulbah: "I am happy because of this new hand pump planted in my community, not only in my community, but it is very close to my house"
+Mulbah: "I am happy because of this new well and hand pump planted in my community.

-Mulbah: "Last year, about this time, I lost my young brother because of unsafe water - we had a shallow well about 5 feet and it is where my brother drank from."
+We had a shallow well about 5 feet deep and it is where my brother drank from.
+My brother died from running stomach (diarrhea).

-Lifewater, my brother died from running stomach.
-I know by planting this hand pump will help to save the young children of this community from dying of running stomach"
+I know this new well and hand pump will help to save the young children of this community from dying of running stomach."